adil-soubki/anki-qb/README.md

 llm models
 ```

 See the [llm documentation](https://llm.datasette.io/en/stable/setup.html) for more providers and setup details.
-Another option is to use a `.env` file to store your API and then pass it to scripts with `uv run`.
+Another option is to use a `.env` file to store your API keys and then pass it to scripts with `uv run`.

 ```bash
 uv run --env-file .env -- bin/generate-flashcards.py --category [...]